egmont-security-team/mde-fixit-integration/README.md

 - [Inactive Devices](#ddc3-inactive-devices): Adds `ZZZ` tags to duplicate devices in the Defender Portal.

-- [Critical Exposure Tickets](#cve-critical-exposed-devices): Create a FixIt request for devices hit by a `critical` CVEs.
+- [Critical Exposure Tickets](#cve-critical-exposed-devices): Create a FixIt request for devices hit by `critical` CVEs.

 ### Detailed description